-I’ve illustrated them in the diagram below:
+I have illustrated them in the diagram below:

 At the foundation, you will find the business transformation principles.
-These are key principles that in our experience should always be observed, regardless of which process, tools and techniques you may use – if you pick only thing from this methodology, it should be this set of principles.
+These are key principles that in our experience should always be observed, regardless of which process, tools and techniques you may use – if you pick the only thing from this methodology, it should be this set of principles.

 The processes ensure that the right people, the right roles perform the right activities and lead to the right outcomes.

-Initially, especially when you are learning business prototyping, these processes are not quite so important because you will be focusing more on the tools and techniques you need to diagram and prototype; but later on, especially when you are managing larger business prototyping or even business transformation projects, you will need sound processes to ensure that you don’t get overwhelmed by complexity.
+Initially, especially when you are learning business prototyping, these processes are not quite so important because you will be focusing more on the tools and techniques you need to diagram and prototype; but later on, especially when you are managing larger business prototyping or even business transformation projects, you will need sound processes to ensure that you do not get overwhelmed by complexity.

-The most important methodological building block for “hands-on” prototyping are the tools and techniques.
+The most important methodological building block for “hands-on” prototyping is the tools and techniques.
 You while learn to prototype using quite a number of different tools and techniques, depending on whether you are prototyping a strategy, new business ideas and business models, an organization or your IT landscape.